 The Middle East Caption December 24, 2008

-Posted by cantueso in history, OT.trackback
+Posted by anagasto in Bible, history.trackback

 .

-This is not a history, nor a travel guide, but a reminder of what most people would more or less know or surmise about the Middle East.
+This is not a history, nor a travel guide, but a reminder of what most people would more or less know or surmise about the Middle East

 .

-This Wikipedia map shows the different meanings of “Middle East”: a traditional meaning, a definition made by the G8, and a de facto meaning widely used.
+This Wikipedia map shows the different meanings of “Middle East”: a traditional or ancient meaning, a definition made by the G8, and a de facto meaning widely used.

 The term was probably launched by the British Foreign Office, where China or Japan were “the Far East”.